Scroll beyond the pictures for a detailed explanation.

 The branch of mathematics called topology studies special properties of

 shapes and surfaces.
-In topology, the size and to a certain extent the
+In topology the size and to a certain extent the

 shape of an object are irrelevant.
-In particular, two objects or
+In particular, two objects or structures

-stretched and deformed in a continuous way, to become exactly like the
+in a continuous way, to become exactly like the other.
+Objects like the sphere

-other.
-Objects like the sphere and the torus (doughnut) are called
+and the torus (doughnut) are called two-dimensional manifolds.

-through themselves, as long as this does not give rise to intermediate
+space, may also appear to pass through themselves, as long as this does not

-stages with sharp points or creases.
+give rise to intermediate stages with sharp points or creases.

-to everting the sphere (turning it inside-out).
-If you know enough
+a sphere (turning it inside-out).

 First, try the rough approach of sequence A : push the bottom up, and